rj200/Glamarye_Fast_Effects_for_ReShade/README.md

-Glamarye Fast Effects for ReShade (version 5)
+Glamarye Fast Effects for ReShade (version 5.1)
 ======================================

-**New in 5 ** HDR support.
-Faster AO.
-Better Fake GI, especially if depth is available.
-Better sharpen.
-Released: 2022-02-13
+**New in 5.1 ** Option to tell Glamayre if game is really HDR, or SDR, if it detects 10 bit output.
+Faster approximate PQ curve for HDR.
+Fixed artefacts when using Fake GI offset with FSR or DLSS.

 Author: Robert Jessop

 License: MIT

 Copyright 2022 Robert Jessop

 About